Looking Closely at Children

 The next passages, with the black backgrounds, make learning visible.
 Actions here transcend the content and uncover the joy of accomplishment and contribution.

-Benefaction: Here the facilitator/leader invites learners to share with others what they have done.
-In this passage the opportunity to present to an audience makes a contribution to others as well as offer closure to this learning experience.
+Here the facilitator/leader arranges opportunities to share with others what they have done.
+Presentations are contributions to others as well as a closure to this learning experience.
 A synthesis of their work, wrapped with paper and bows, becomes a gift, a benefaction.
-The chance to honor expertise builds the expectations that sustain a learning community.
+The chance to honor expertise sustains a learning community.

 It has flow, as Mihaly Csiksgentmihalyi calls it, a state of effortless concentration and enjoyment from start to completion.
 To create spaces for learners to experience that flow educators offer opportunities outlined in the right column corresponding to each learner’s passage.
 Afterward, the facilitators analyze their role in the process, looking at what they did and what they thought and constructing new pedagogical understanding.